KBMackenzie/CultMusicLoader/README.md

 You can navigate through the music tracks by clicking the arrows.
 You can also navigate through them with your **keyboard** by pressing **G**.

+The art being used for this mod's icon (and all the art for the music menu) was made by me!

 ## Installation
 This mod’s only dependency is BepInEx.